Biosecurity in New Zealand: 2017 Mycoplasma bovis outbreak

 On 21 July 2017 the Ministry for Primary Industries was informed that some cattle near Oamaru in the South Island were Mycoplasma bovis positive.
 Until then, New Zealand and Norway were the only OECD countries free of the disease.
 (The disease is not hazardous to humans.)

 Initially it was thought that the disease had been contained within South Canterbury.

 However, subsequently, some 26,000 cattle were culled and in May 2018 the minister, Damien O'Connor, announced that the government had decided (after consultation with farmers) that elimination of the disease was proposed.
 This would require the culling of some 146,000 cattle over about two years, and would cost $886 million, compared with the cost of $1.2 billion to control the disease.
 Eradication would also be a "world first".

 It appeared that perhaps 70% of farmers were not fully complying with the requirements since 2012 to track movements of cattle, particularly calves sold "for cash".
 Another possibility is the illegal importing of drugs by veterinary companies.
 The latest estimate of the number to be culled was 152,000 in June 2018; 126,000 plus the 26,000 already culled.

-In August 2018, a Southland farmer was charged under the Biosecurity Act regarding importation of some farm machinery.
+In August 2018, a Southland farmer who was traced as the original source for the outbreak was charged under the Biosecurity Act regarding importation of some farm machinery.